miguelraz/miguelraz.github.io/blog/dispatch.md

 This post promised comparing different languages.
 Now that we've discussed what we mean by dispatching, let's see how it's implemented.
 Astute readers have picked up that dispatching already exists in other languages, albeit in limited form: single dispatch.

-I'm going to do some serious hand-waving here, so strap in: in Python and C++, and many other object oriented languages, you have the barebones version of dispatch.
+I'm going to do some serious hand-waving here, so strap in: in Python and C++, and other object oriented languages, you have the barebones version of dispatch.
 If a function takes an argument `f(a)` you can only dispatch on the type of the first argument.

 Specifically, we want the function `f` to behave differently when the types of `a` are different.
 Recall our previous examples for addition: if `a` is an `Int`, we want it to do one thing - if it's an `Float64`, another thing.